dreamhold-org/dre-monorepo/apps/crm/README.md

 **Common issues:**
 - PostgreSQL not healthy: Wait for health check to pass
-- DNS not pointing to server: Check DNS with `dig yourdomain.com`
+- DNS not pointing to server: Check DNS with `dig crm.starosten.com` or `dig crm-dev.starosten.com`
 - Firewall blocking ports: Check with `sudo ufw status`

 ### SSL Certificate Issues